gitlabhq/gitlabhq/doc/ci/environments.md

 NOTE: **Note:**
 The defined deployment process in the job's `script` determines whether the rollback succeeds or not.

-To avoid failed deployments being deployed in a production environment, [configure manual actions](#configing-manual-deployments) for production deployments.

 ### Using the environment URL

 The [environment URL](yaml/README.md#environmenturl) is exposed in a few